 - Check with your local orchestra about reduced or free kid’s shows.
 Many times orchestras will give special performances in the morning just for kids at a reduced price or completely free.
 What’s even better is that you don’t have to worry about any fussiness ruining an adult evening out during the kid-friendly show.

 - If you’re affiliated with a church, check with their children’s ministry department.
 Often they have youth choirs set-up, or opportunities for the youth to sing with the adults periodically.

-If your child is new to playing an instrument and is between the ages of 4-7, it may be wise to purchase lighter, cheaper instruments to gauge your child’s interest levels before splurging on a grand piano or expensive French horn.
-Find affordable musical instruments like recorders for younger kids that will pique their curiosity and have them itching to be the next Mozart.
+If your child is new to playing an instrument and is between the ages of 4-7, it may be wise to purchase lighter, cheaper instruments.
+This will help gauge your child’s interest levels before splurging on a grand piano or expensive French horn.
+Find affordable musical instruments like recorders for younger kids.
+These may pique their curiosity and have them itching to be the next Mozart.

 Following this stage, consider renting or buying a used instrument.
 Some stores or programs through schools allow you to rent instruments, or rent-to-own for your child.
 This may be a better option before buying an instrument out right.
 It is a smart choice if you want to give your child a trial period first.
 Or if your child may need to graduate to a larger sized instrument as they grow.
 This is also a good way to allow children to determine whether or not the clarinet or xylophone is really for him or her before fully committing.

 Just remember, a musical inclination and passion is an asset that will serve your child for a lifetime.
 Identifying, shaping and nurturing a love of music will be an ongoing process for both you and your children.
 How has music made a difference in your child’s life?
 Let us know!